FAQ's

 Is there reliable scientific evidence that the test really works?

-Yes, the DTS has undergone rigorous testing and to date a number of peer reviewed publications documenting its successful use have appeared in the British Journal of Dermatology and the Journal of Dermatology
+Yes, the DTS has undergone rigorous testing and to date a number of peer reviewed publications documenting its successful use have appeared in the British Journal of Dermatology and the Journal of Dermatology.

 Can the test be used if the patient has been using anti-fungal treatments?